quickpod/gensyn/README.md

 ---

 ## 7. Authenticate
-   Wait until the login screen appears:
+   Wait until the login screen appears.
+It will take some time, it will be white page or cannot be reached at first.
+Just keep on trying for 1 to 3 minutes.

    ![image](https://github.com/user-attachments/assets/01f32c36-21e4-4d3c-9bb3-bbfb23377e58)